ALAND-MC/ALANDs-Immersive-Hypixel-SkyBlock/README.md

 How do I emote?

-* Tap the "Left Alt" key to open the emote wheel.
+* Tap the "Right Shift" key to open the emote wheel.
 To change this keybind, go to Settings ➞ Controls ➞ Keybinds ➞ Find the keybind for Emotecraft's emote wheel.

-Why is there no fog?

-* It's disabled due to a glitch which turns it pitch-black when entering the Matriarch.
-If you still want it, go to Resource Packs ➞ Click the config button over Visual Effects+ ➞ Set "Biome Fog" to "True" ➞ Close the menu.

 How do I inspect or spin/do tricks with my weapon?

-* On 1.21.5, hold down the scroll wheen or MMB button.
-On 1.21.8, hold the "G" key.
+* Holf "F" with a weapon in hand.

 How do I change time/weather?

 * Tap the "Right Control" key.
-If you can't find it, go to Settings ➞ Controls ➞ Keybinds ➞ Find the keybind for LocalTime or Client Time to open the time and gui menu.
+If you can't find it, go to Settings ➞ Controls ➞ Keybinds ➞ Find the keybind for the Client Time mod.

 I don't use Prism Launcher, how do I load the modpack?

-* Install Prism Launcher, it's lightweight, super fast, and allows you to download mods/resource packs with ease.
+* You can use some other launchers like the official Modrinth launcher, NoRisk, and maybe more.
+However, I'd recommend you install Prism Launcher, it's lightweight, super fast, and allows you to download mods/resource packs with ease.
 It's the best option for modern Minecraft.

 Can I transfer my own config files for x mod?